#010 – Advanced Dungeons & Dragons: DragonStrike

 A HEARTY DISCLAIMER: I have never indulged in the world of “Dungeons and Dragons,” so I do not pretend to know anything about its history, its worlds, its “characters,” etc. It was a road of nerdiness that I decided never to travel down, and I do not regret that decision.
 Please keep that in mind as you read my D&D reviews.

-DragonStrike give you control of a dragon.
+DragonStrike gives you control of a dragon.
 You fly around, you shoot stuff, that’s about it.
 The dragon controls like a computer game.
 He can fly around anywhere on the screen, but his movement feels like it should be controlled by a mouse, not a chunky D-pad.
 Sometimes when you shoot projectiles at ships, people, other dragons, your attack hits them; other times, what projectiles?
 For reasons unknown, the dragon begins the game with a partially-filled life bar, and it only takes a couple bullets or neanderthal-heaved rocks or an over-sized rock wall to take you down completely.
 Never mind that you’re a dragon.
 Playing on the Easy setting helps quite a bit.
 Your health doesn’t go down as quickly, and enemies don’t take as long to shoot.
 It actually makes DragonStrike, dare I say, entertaining for a brief period of time.
 If Gary Gygax were to appear in a dream, roll a die, and command you to play just one of the Dungeons & Dragons games for the NES, make it DragonStrike.
 Trust me on this.

 C